kankankankankankan/github-trending/README.md

 ## Html

+* 【2024-10-22】[apu52 / Travel_Website](https://github.com/apu52/Travel_Website) - 🚀 Welcome🌈 , This repo is officially accepted for GSSOC extended 2k24🌟 & Hacktoberfest'24🌟This repo contains my project on Travel Website✈️using HTML,CSS .
+It contains the landing page of a travel tour company website.
+If you have any front end project on this or you can add new features in the project or in this repos.
+* 【2024-10-22】[vishanurag / Canvas-Editor](https://github.com/vishanurag/Canvas-Editor) - This is a simple web project that is made with an aim to learn about canvas element of html.
+Now, this project is open to all of the amazing contributors.
+* 【2024-10-22】[ayush-that / FinVeda](https://github.com/ayush-that/FinVeda) - A dynamic financial literacy app with Arthsathi AI chatbot, finance blogs, market trends, SIP calculator, and a quiz for effortless finance learning.
+* 【2024-10-22】[hugo-fixit / FixIt](https://github.com/hugo-fixit/FixIt) - 🔧 A clean, elegant but advanced blog theme for Hugo 一个简洁、优雅且高效的 Hugo 主题
 * 【2024-10-15】[Anjaliavv51 / Retro](https://github.com/Anjaliavv51/Retro) - Explore the vintage look!
 * 【2024-10-08】[DharshiBalasubramaniyam / ice-cream-parlour-website](https://github.com/DharshiBalasubramaniyam/ice-cream-parlour-website) - This is a responsive user-friendly online ice cream store website using HTML, CSS and Vanilla JavaScript.
 * 【2024-10-01】[milvus-io / bootcamp](https://github.com/milvus-io/bootcamp) - Dealing with all unstructured data, such as reverse image search, audio search, molecular search, video analysis, question and answer systems, NLP, etc.